- Checking your Data

 If you want to continue with data manipulation, go through the DataCamp tutorial on 15 Easy Solutions To Your Data Frame Problems In R or consider taking DataCamp’s data.table course.

 Are you not sure where to start?
-Check out DataCamp’s course curriculum and discover what lies ahead in your data science journey with DataCamp!
+Check out DataCamp’s data science course curriculum and discover what lies ahead in your data science journey with DataCamp!